World Cup 2018 teams to watch, from Germany to Iceland

 Portugal

-Coming into the tournament at No. 4, Portugal won the Euro in 2016 and has Real Madrid star Cristiano Ronaldo in its corner, a five-time FIFA world player of the year.
+Coming into the tournament at No. 4, Portugal won the Euro in 2016 and has Real Madrid star Cristiano Ronaldo, a five-time FIFA world player of the year, in its corner.
 And by sitting out some less meaningful matches, Ronaldo has had plenty of rest in preparation of the World Cup.

-Coached by Fernando Santos, Portugal will play Spain it its first match of tournament.
+Coached by Fernando Santos, Portugal will play Spain in its first match of tournament.
 In all, the team has made six appearances at the World Cup, winning none.
 In Russia this year, Portugal is based in Moscow.

 Iceland

 It’s the 2018 World Cup Cinderella team as the Nordic nation heads to the tournament.
 Iceland has never been to the World Cup and is the smallest nation ever to qualify for the tournament with a population of just 330,000.
-Its fans are passionate and celebrates the team with gigantic Viking thunderclaps.
+Its fans are passionate and celebrate the team with gigantic Viking thunderclaps.

 Iceland made its first appearance at the European Championship two years ago where it made it all the way to the quarterfinals.
 At the tournament, Iceland shocked fans with its defeat of England.